KhaiTPhan/Code-Refactoring/README.md

-The purpose of this homework exercise was to refractor existing code to make it more accessible.
+The purpose of this homework exercise was to refactor existing code to make it more accessible.

 The client is a marketing agency who wants a codebase that follows accessibility standards so that their site is optimized for search engines.